frontenddogma/web-development-glossary/manuscript/o.md

 : System software that manages computer hardware, software resources, and provides common services for computer programs.
 For hardware functions such as input and output and memory allocation, the operating system acts as an intermediary between programs and the computer hardware, although the application code is usually executed directly by the hardware and frequently makes system calls to an OS function or is interrupted by it.
 Operating systems are found on many devices that contain a computer—from cellular phones and video game consoles to web servers and supercomputers.&nbsp;[†](#w-os)

 Operator
 : In mathematics, a mapping that acts on elements of a space to produce elements of another space (possibly the same space, sometimes required to be the same space).
-An operator is also used for denoting the symbol of a mathematical operation, which is related with the meaning of "operator" in computer programming.&nbsp;[†](#w-operator-math)
+An operator is also used for denoting the symbol of a mathematical operation, which is related with the meaning of “operator” in computer programming.&nbsp;[†](#w-operator-math)
 : In programming, constructs which behave generally like functions, but which differ syntactically or semantically from usual functions.
 Common simple examples include arithmetic (addition with `+`), comparison (with `>`), and logical operations (such as `AND` or `&&`).
 More involved examples include assignment (usually `=` or `:=`), field access in a record or object (usually `.`), and the scope resolution operator (often `::`).
 Languages usually define a set of built-in operators, and in some cases allow users to add new meanings to existing operators or even define completely new operators.&nbsp;[†](#w-operator-computer-science)

 Optimization